-My friend and colleague Warren told me that day, that it’s always the employees who believes the most in a company and its mission, that get hurt the most.
+My friend and colleague Warren told me that day, that it’s always the employees who believe the most in a company and its mission, that get hurt the most.
 I was in love with that company, it’s like it was mine.
 And I suffered, it was like a break-up for me.

 One day I was working in the coolest startup I could have ever dreamt of, with fantastic people that I enjoy working with.
-The very next day I was reading job offers for banks or insurances, alone at home…
+The very next day I was reading job offers for banks or insurance, alone at home…

 Psychologically, it was depressing.
-And it took me a while to mourn, because it was so abrupt.
+And it took me a while to mourn because it was so abrupt.
 When you’re in that situation, it’s really hard to keep confidence in yourself.
 Everything you’ve worked so hard for, suddenly vanishes.

 Fall only to rise again

 In a scary turn of event, 9 months later, that company would close.
-Not from a bankruptcy this time.
+Not from bankruptcy this time.
 The group who owned the company decided to shut it down after several years of loss.